Summarize this article with AI

 How to avoid period weight gain

 There are many factors in understanding how period weight gain occurs differently for different people.
-If you are worried about gaining weight, or if your bloating gets uncomfortable and affects your…movements (ya, those ones), these are some things that can help:
+If you are worried about gaining weight, or if your bloating gets uncomfortable and affects your bowel movements, these are some things that can help:

-• Reach for more wholesome snacks when dealing with the sweet/salty PMS cravings
+• Make healthy dietary choices: Reach for more wholesome snacks when dealing with the sweet/salty PMS cravings

-• Drink more water (your skin will thank you)
+• Drink more water: Your skin (and your whole body) will thank you for it.

-• Exercise regularly and eat plenty of fruits and veggies (especially those rich in vitamin C)
+• Eat plenty of fruits and vegetables: Especially ones that are rich in vitamin C.

-• Prioritize sleep, always — (we tend to make better food choices when we aren’t tired)
+• Always prioritize sleep: We tend to make better food choices when we aren’t tired.

-• Take a probiotic to keep it moving
+• Take a probiotic to keep things moving:

-Fruits rich in vitamin C help act as a natural diuretic — making you pee more — which also helps to flush out the excess water, while taking a probiotic can help with both constipation (and uhh the opposite thing) and regulates your gastrointestinal tract.
+Fruits that are rich in vitamin C help act as a natural diuretic — making you pee more — which also helps to flush out the excess water, while taking a probiotic can help with both constipation and diarrhea while regulating your gastrointestinal tract.

 With the sign-off from your healthcare practitioner, taking a magnesium supplement or increasing magnesium-rich foods in your diet can also help to relieve bloating and the discomfort associated with it.